MrPekar98/Lud-Processing/README.md

 # Lud-Processing
-Library for processing of images, videos and audio.
-A program is included.
+Program for processing of images, videos and audio.
+A compiled program is included.